aws-amplify/docs/js/tutorials/building-ionic-4-apps/index.md

 ### Running Queries/Mutations

-To run a query/mutation, you import it in your app and use Amplify API category to perform the operation:
+To run a query or mutation, you import it in your app, and use Amplify API category to perform the operation:

 ```js
 import Amplify, { API, graphqlOperation } from "aws-amplify";